DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-30-breaking-apart-the-application-page.md

 If we put the offer on a page of its own
 Then the options can be found more easily

-### Improved header

-Previously, the application used the [header component](https://design-system.service.gov.uk/components/header/).
-But:

-* the links are small and located in the center which takes up unnecessary vertical space
-* the active blue colour is quite hard to see (despite it passing WCAG 2.1 contrast guidelines)

-If the links are on the right, highlighted in white and bigger Then the header will take up less room and be easier to see and use

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{